-Researchers are using eye tracking studies to reveal the way infants learn.
+Researchers are using eye tracking technology to reveal the way infants learn.
 The social interactions of babies contributes to their ability to learn language, according to a study by the Institute for Learning and Brain Sciences at the University of Washington.
 Researchers found that babies learn language when interacting with people rather than through a video.

 They found that 10-month-old babies who engage in more “gaze shifting” with a foreign language tutor showed an increase in brain response, indicating language learning, according to the study.
 When a baby makes eye contact and looks at the same object that the other person is looking at, that is known as gaze shifting.